AI crawler documentation converged on IP verification, opt-out granularity, and infrastructure-level routing controls

-- IP verification expansion
+- IP range publication expansion

-- Multi-layer opt-out mechanisms
+- Granular opt-out mechanisms

 Synthesized by Claude Haiku 4.5 from the last 365 days of detected events in this pillar.
 Regenerates each daily run.
 Methodology.